-- “Where are you located?” – Currently we train in a small group during class times, by appointment, and have special weekend training sessions in the Mountainaire neighborhood of Flagstaff, AZ .
+- “Where are you located?” – Currently we train in a small group during class times, by appointment, and have special weekend training sessions in the Mountainaire neighborhood of Flagstaff, AZ.
 We are across from the wedding event venue, and on the other side of the road before you get to Mountainaire Tavern and Country store.
 Please call or email to make an appointment or discuss visiting a class.

 - “What should I wear when I start?” – “What should I wear when I start?”
 You can wear plain clothes (shorts and t-shirt are fine) or a judo or karate gi for your initial training classes.
 We have a New Student Training package that includes a Fuji gi with the first two months of training, at a very affordable price.

-- “I’ve never taken Martial Arts before, is this a problem?” – No advance knowledge of a martial art is necessary.
+- “I’ve never taken Martial Arts before, is this a problem?” – No advance knowledge of martial arts is necessary.
 Our principles are often very different from other contemporary arts so even if you have prior training you’ll find that there are a lot of great concepts that may be new for you, or are presented from a different perspective.

-- “How old does my child have to be to start?” – Children 12 and up are encouraged to train.
-We will have classes for younger children as our dojo family grows in Flagstaff.
+- “How old does my child have to be to start?” – Children 14 and up are encouraged to train.
+We can have classes for younger children as our dojo family grows in Flagstaff.

-Here is helpful is information about ordering do-gi (gi tops), hakama (pleated “trousers”), kaku obi (belts) and training weapons.
+Here is helpful information about ordering do-gi, hakama (pleated “trousers”), kaku obi (belts) and training weapons.

-Option 2: Hakama and Shiromusashi Jacket or Modified Kimono Top: We can help you acquire when you join our training.
+Option 2: Hakama and Jacket or Modified Kimono Top: We can get this clothing for you when you join our training.
 They facilitate training with Samurai weapons and the transition to intermediate-level training.